ShubhamRasal/blog/_posts/Python/2021-04-10-simple-chat-app-using-udp-in-python.md

 ```

 Here we are leveraging the power of threads to simultaneously send and receive the messages.

-In the above code I have two functions send() and rec() and we are starting them at same time.
-Theading module gives us Thread class and we can use that to make and start at the same time.
+In the above code, I have two functions send() and rec() and we are starting them at the same time.
+The threading module gives us a Thread class and we can use that to make and start at the same time.

 ![fc8986688da5ff980e04271d96e5c1da.png]({{ site.url }}{{ site.baseurl }}/assets/images/python/chat-app-udp/384250a770154ff28825c4d3cc78db04.png)

-Type quite to exit the program.
+Type quit exiting the program.

-UDP is not reliable protocol which does not check that other system is running or not because it is connection less and does not have any acknowledgement.
+UDP is not reliable protocol which does not check that other system is running or not because it is connectionless and does not have any acknowledgment.

 ## Conclusion

-We have successfully create simple chat application using UDP protocol in python.
+We have successfully created a simple chat application using UDP protocol in python.

-I would love to hear your thoughts and ideas about this topics.
-Don't hesitate to share in comment section below.
+I would love to hear your thoughts and ideas about these topics.
+Don't hesitate to share in the comment section below.

-Also you can always message me over linkedIn as well.
+Also, you can always message me over LinkedIn as well.
 More Ideas:
 You can enhance this setup to send OS commands and get the output back, instead of logging in systems.

-# Thank you…
+## Thank you…